siqirua/tp/docs/UserGuide.md

 * It is allowed to have 0 searching criteria.
 In this case, this command will simply list all students.
 * For searching based on tutorial group and tag, it will find the students with exactly the same description (case-insensitive).
-However, for searching based on student ID, name and email, it will find the students as long as the description contains the searching criteria.
+However, for searching based on student ID, name and email, it will find the students as long as the description contains the searching keyword.
 * For searching with multiple student parameters of the same type, it will find the students who satisfy any of the criteria.
 * For searching with student parameters of different types, it will find the students who satisfy all the criteria.